Coral-Protocol/coral-koog-agent/README.md

 ## Devmode notes

 You can run locally using a devmode URL for the MCP SSE connection via `CORAL_SERVER_URL` (see example in Docker command above).
 In devmode, the agent will still read from MCP resources as exposed by Coral.

-## Reference Python agent

-See `langchain-agent/` for a working Python template that uses the same Coral resources and claims flow.
-The Kotlin agent mirrors these concepts with the Koog framework.